egis/JavaForSmallTeams/style/010_use_a_consistent_code_layout.md

 This prevents commit wars in which different team members re-format things to their personal preference.
 It also makes code easier to understand as there is a cognitive cost for the reader if formatting changes radically from file to file.

-Although there is value in consistency, there is also a cost.

-Unless there is already broad agreement across teams about how things should be formatted, trying to enforce one official set of rules is likely to create more ill will than benefit.

-A global preferred reference should therefore be set, but teams should be free to deviate from this as they see fit as long as a consistent style is used for the code they maintain.

 ### Formatting Rules

 If your do not have your own strong preferences we suggest you follow the [Google Java Style](https://google.github.io/styleguide/javaguide.html).

 These formatting rules are well thought out, clearly documented and not overly prescriptive.

-We will not describe them in any detail here, but code formatted to these rules will look something like the following :-
+We will not describe them in any detail here, but code formatted to these rules will look something like the following :

 ```java
 import org.slf4j.Logger;